Couturier-Ulysse/MobileMemoryGame/README.md

 3- Open the project on your Android Studio software (version I used : Giraffe version).

 4- I advise to plug an android phone in USB and not to use a virtual one.

+**Where are the interesting XML and kt files ?**

+Because the project includes many features, main codes are located in this path :

+app/src/main/java/com/example/app1011